BTalamantesBecerra/omicR_for_linux/README.md

 d.
 BLAST+ latest version: https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

+Dowloading code:

+git clone https://github.com/BTalamantesBecerra/omicR.git

+Running omicR

+Alternative 1:

--Open the script “omicR.py” in Python and run it.
+-Open the script “omicR.py” using the IDLE and run it.

 -This will open a window where you can run the scripts.

+Alternative 2:
+- Open the script from the command line, Move directories to the location where you downloaded the script and run it:

+python3 omicR.py

+-This will open a window where you can run the scripts.

 As general practice avoid installing your software in directories such as “C://Program files/” as the space between words will cause problems.
-Remember to add all the software you install into your System Variables Path.

-Dowloading code:

-git clone https://github.com/BTalamantesBecerra/omicR.git

-biopython